justinpgardiner/TechLooter/README.md

 # Tech Looter
-A basic fullstack web application to check prices of tech items at top stores using Flask and React.
+$${\color{red}A basic fullstack web application to check prices of tech items at top stores using Flask and React.}$$
-Project used for learning web design with React and the basics of creating an API with Flask.
 ## Techniques
-* __Webscraping__
+* __Webscraping:__
-Tech Looter uses BeautifulSoup4 to scrape product information from technology stores in order to display them to the user when searched
+Tech Looter uses python requests library and BeautifulSoup4 to scrape product information from technology stores in order to display them to the user when searched